 UK Flag customers attend exclusive industry update event in Nice

-Posted inEventbyYasmin Talbot
+Posted inEventbyYasmin Gardner

 The Maritime and Coastguard Agency’s Large Yacht Services team played host to UK Flag customers in September at exclusive update and networking event held at the Splendid Hotel in Nice, France.